Introduction to French Literary Classics

 Compulsory Assignments and Attendance

-Students must attend at least 75 % of the classroom sessions in order to be eligible to take the final exam.
+Students must attend at least 75 % of the lectures in order to be eligible to take the final exam.

-In addition to this task, the students must write a compulsory assignment in French (approx. 1000 words).
-Guidance is offered during the preparation of the assignment, and students are encouraged to collaborate and respond to each other's work.
-The assignment will be distributed in the beginning of the course, and its submission will be due six weeks later.
-The dates will be made known in connection with the teaching and by online announcement.
-The assignment must be approved before one takes the exam.
+In addition to attending the teaching sessions, the students must write a compulsory exercise assignment in French (approx. 1000 words).
+The assignment will be distributed right at start of the semester, and its submission will be due 8-10 weeks later.
+The dates will be made known in connection with the teaching and as well as being posted online.

 Forms of Assessment